girder/girder/README.md

 ## Build

-To build the client side code, type the following command from within the repository:
+To build the client side code, run the following command from within the repository:

     grunt